 The occasion that brings us to Arizona is a live jazz performance.

-Escaping Chicago in the winter months, Greg and Judy rent a nearby Fountain Hills house, from a musician friend, and play every Saturday night at a close by Fountain Hills eatery.
+Escaping Chicago in the winter months, Greg and Judy rent a Fountain Hills house, from a musician friend, and play every Saturday night at a close by Fountain Hills eatery.
 They are joined for the gig tonight by a friend from Seattle, Tom Wakeling, who plays bass with Lee Konitz.

-Jazz musicians, God’s that they are, still eat the same kind of food the rest of us do.
+Jazz musicians, musical God’s that they are, still eat the same kind of food the rest of us do.